aartoni/n249/installation.md

 dd if=bootloader/out/u-boot_inkbox.n249.imx of=/dev/<microsd> bs=1K seek=1
 ```

+### Formatting the microSD

-Launch `sudo fdisk /dev/<microsd>`, clear the partition table with `o`, look up the partitions with `p`, and create new ones with `n`.
+Run `sudo fdisk /dev/<microsd>`, clear the partition table with `o`, look up the partitions with `p`, and create new ones with `n`.
 Now create new partition until you obtain the exact same structure as below.

     Device          Boot   Start     End Sectors  Size Id Type
     /dev/<microsd>1        49152   79871   30720   15M 83 Linux